roach-php/roach-php.dev/content/docs/introduction.md

 Post a message into the company Slack after a run was finished to gloat about how great your spider works?
 I... guess you could write an [extension](/docs/extension) for that and listen on the corresponding event.

-Crush your enemys and hear the lamentations of their women?
+Crush your enemies and hear the lamentations of their women?
 Sir, this is a Wendy’s.